aaronpriven/actium/doc/Perl_installation.md

 # Perl installation for Actium

-Notes about perl installation via perlbrew: how it worked for me today (8/1/14).

-1. installed the FileMaker ODBC driver.
+## New instructions as of 10/9/2017.

+Log in as Octavian (administrative user)

+1. Update Xcode

-2. installed ODBC Manager
+2. Install FileMaker ODBC driver

+3. Install ODBC

-3. Created a "System DSN" for ActiumFM (fm54.triple8.net, ACTransit_Actium,
-etc. In "Language Options" unchecked automatic and checked utf-8 -- this might change later if unixodbc can support Unicode directly instead of having to re-encode the results, as I have to currently).
+4. Create a "System DSN" for ActiumFM (fm70.triple8.net, ACTransit_Actium, etc. In "Language Options" uncheck automatic and set the results to utf-8.
-I think there were permissions issues here.

-4. Installed perlbrew from perlbrew.pl

-5. perlbrew install 5.20.0 -Accflags="-DPERL\_USE\_SAFE\_PUTENV"

-6. perlbrew install-cpanm

-7. installed lots of modules with cpanm including DBI and all other relevant ones except DBD::ODBC.
-First I installed App::Ack, then ran the "get-modules" script in ~/bin, then installed the relevant modules.

-8. installed homebrew.
+5. Install homebrew from brew.sh.
+Homebrew requires a working SSL connection, so connect to the Internet via WiFi temporarily, bypassing the District's Zscaler software, until done with installing things via Homebrew.

-9. installed unixodbc via homebrew.
+6. install unixodbc via homebrew.

-10. the Homebrew ODBC home is /usr/local/Cellar/unixodbc/2.3.2.
-I replaced the .ini fles in /usr/local/Cellar/unixodbc/2.3.2/etc with symlinks to the system .ini files.
-(I wonder if I could have just changed the ODBCHOME environment variable to /usr/local/Cellar/unixodbc/2.3.2 before trying to install DBD::ODBC?
-Oh well)
+7. the Homebrew ODBC home is /usr/local/Cellar/unixodbc/2.3.2.
+Replace the .ini fles in /usr/local/Cellar/unixodbc/2.3.2/etc with symlinks to the system .ini files.

+8. Install openssl with homebrew.
+Add path to the openssl to the PATH environment variable

+9. Install ghostscript with homebrew

+10. Install perlbrew from perlbrew.pl

-11. cpanm DBD::ODBC
+11. perlbrew install-cpanm

-So far, so good!

-### notes as of July 28, 2015

-There are a few test failures when installing modules.

-* DBD::ODBC

-That is solved by making sure the ODBC is installed properly, as above.

-* Flickr::API2

-Tests pass once a version of Mozilla::CA from 2012, rather than the current version, is installed.

-* LWP::Protocol::https

-It fails a couple of tests trying to load the apache.org site.
-I think these are due to changes at apache.org and not real problems with the module.
-I force installed this (cpanm -f LWP::Protocol::https)

-### notes as of May 1, 2017

-* LWP::Protocol::https

-Now works as long as one installs a homebrew version of openssl first, and follows the instructions regarding adding items to environment variables (including PATH).

-* DateTime::Format::CLDR

-There's some bug in either this or DateTime::TimeZone that makes it fail with DateTime::TimeZone 2.10 or 2.11.
-I installed DateTime::TimeZone 2.09 and it passed.
+12. perlbrew -- Install latest stable Perl 5 (perl 5.26.1)

+13. Go through dependencies of Actium and install them using cpanm (use find-deps.pl to get list of dependencies).

 ## Eclipse and Perl::Tidy::Sweetened